remarkablemark/remarkablemark.github.io/_posts/2017/2017-02-01-vagrant-bundle-error.md

 plugin install`.
 ```

-I tried installing with [cask](https://github.com/Homebrew/homebrew-cask) and the <a href="https://www.vagrantup.com/downloads.html" target="_blank" data-proofer-ignore>official installer</a>, but to no avail.
+I tried installing with [cask](https://github.com/Homebrew/homebrew-cask) and the [official installer](https://www.vagrantup.com/downloads.html), but to no avail.

 Later, I learned that not all vagrant directories were removed.